François-André Danican Philidor: Battez Philidor!

-A one-act opéra comique with music by Amédée Dutacq and libretto by Abraham Dreyfus entitled Battez Philidor !
+A one-act opéra comique with music by Amédée Dutacq and libretto by Abraham Dreyfus entitled Battez Philidor!
 (Beat Philidor!) was premiered on 13 November 1882 at the Opéra-Comique.
-Set in 1777, a poor musician is required to beat Philidor at chess before he can win the hand of his sweetheart.
-Although Philidor agrees to lose the match to help out, by distraction he nonetheless wins the game, although all turns out well for the lovers in the end.
-Battez Philidor ! also features Philidor's sometime collaborator A. A. H. Poinsinet.
+Set in 1777, a poor musician is required to beat Philidor at chess before he can marry his sweetheart.
+Although Philidor agrees to lose the match to help, by distraction he nonetheless wins the game, although all ends well for the lovers eventually.
+Battez Philidor! also features Philidor's sometime collaborator A. A. H. Poinsinet.

+Works

+Philidor wrote 27 operas as well as 3 musical tragedies.

+Popular culture

+Philidor occurs as a subject of conversation of Marius Goring's character Conductor 71 in the film A Matter of Life and Death.
+David Niven's character Peter is a chess enthusiast (as was Niven himself), and the Conductor tries to tempt Peter to stay in the afterlife by offering him the opportunity to pit his skills against the great chess masters of the past, including Philidor himself.